BelovDV/objects_pool-rs/readme.md

 # Objects pool

-Store objects in pool and manipulate their ids.
+Store objects (several different types) in pool and manipulate their ids.
+Main feature - allow creating ids for one object, some of them know about actual type, some not.

 Is there common implementation of this (on [crates.io](crates.io))?
+There are allocators (references - not id), there are arenas for single type or which id doesn't know actual type - this crate exists for another case.

 How should it be named?

+## State

+This is in **early development state** - for now only interface matters.
+Performance is mostly (except asymptotics) ignored.

 ## Purpose

-It was written for two use cases:

-- switch from `String` identficators to `Id` - just integer,
+It was written for two use cases.
+One is simple (and there are better crates to do this) - switch from `String` identficators to `Id` - just integer.

-- simple work with DAGs.
+Other - simple work with persistent 'DAG' which stores several complicated types.
+Features:
+- don't bother about lifetimes,
+- don't adjust types to work with DAG, just use `Id` field in them,
+- one-line macro (list desired types to be in DAG) to use pool,
+- don't clutter up code with checking `get` function - all `Id` are always valid,
+- use generalized `Id` for object of any type from DAG (and `match` to work with actual value),
+- use specific `Id` to enable compile-time type checking if reference to specific type required,
+- don't clutter up code with unnecessary casting - if `Id` know object type then `get` will return reference with required type.

 ## Example